darnrain/Lemon_Drop_Hi-Res/README.md

 Welcome to the worlds best & first 24/32bit QuadDAC in True Stereo!<br>

 What justifies this QuadDAC as the worlds best?
 It offers stereo.
 I know your saying, we already have stereo.
-I'm saying, no you don't.
-I could go into detail as to why.
-Why bother, people are going to believe what they want to believe.
-It would be like trying to convince someone that the Earth is a sphere, when they absolutely know the Earth is flat.
-I programed a QuadDAC, to use an analogy.
-I went into outerspace and seen with my own eyes, that the Earth is in fact a sphere.<br>
+I'm saying, no you don't.<br>

+"You take the blue pill—the story ends, you wake up in your bed and believe whatever you want to believe.
+You take the red pill—you stay in Wonderland and I show you how deep the rabbit-hole goes."<br>
+— Morpheus<br>

 "For every action there is an equal and opposite reaction."<br>
 — Sir Isaac Newton<br>